 Connect the living area battery with the 12 V power supply.
-To do this, switch on the battery cut-off switch on the transformer/rectifier (see chapter 9)
+To do this, switch on the battery cut-off switch/rectifier (see chapter 9)

 Check that the electrical system are working, e.g. interior light, socket and all installed electrical appliances